 As neurological scientist Sam Harris says, “There’s going to come a time when we’re not talking about “Buddhist meditation”… we’re just talking about turning consciousness upon itself and what can be discovered by that process.”

-We’re getting close to that point, but we’re not quite there yet.
+We’re getting close to that point.
+But we’re not there yet.

 So how do you stop other people from thinking you’re spiritual?